Page Created: 5/28/2015 Last Modified: 3/28/2019 Last Generated: 11/16/2023

 Open Close(O) - Open or close doors

 Get(G) - Get all items on your cell.
-You cannot get an individual item only.
+Individual items can also be picked up if specified.

 Drop(W) - Drop an item in your inventory.
-Item must be indicated using 2nd word either by spelling (UART) or ROW:COLUMN position in table (Morse).
+Item must be indicated using ROW:COLUMN position in table (Morse).

 Inventory(I) - Inventory of items you carry.